-- 5.43 Code of conduct complaints that are made as public interest disclosures under the Public Interest Disclosures Act 1994 are to be managed in accordance with the requirements of that Act, the council's internal reporting policy, and any guidelines issued by the NSW Ombudsman that relate to the management of public interest disclosures. - 5.44 Where a councillor makes a code of conduct complaint about another councillor or the general manager as a public interest disclosure, before the matter may be dealt with under these procedures, the complainant councillor must consent in writing to the disclosure of their identity as the complainant. - 5.45 Where a complainant councillor declines to consent to the disclosure of their identity as the complainant under clause 5.44, the general manager or the mayor must refer the complaint to the Office for consideration.
+- 5.45 These procedures do not override the provisions of the Public Interest Disclosures Act 1994.
+Code of conduct complaints that are made as public interest disclosures under that Act are to be managed in accordance with the requirements of that Act, the council's internal reporting policy, and any guidelines issued by the NSW Ombudsman that relate to the management of public interest disclosures. - 5.46 Where a councillor makes a code of conduct complaint about another councillor or the general manager as a public interest disclosure, before the matter may be dealt with under these

+- procedures, the complainant councillor must consent in writing to the disclosure of their identity as the complainant. - 5.47 Where a complainant councillor declines to consent to the disclosure of their identity as the complainant under clause 5.46, the general manager or the mayor must refer the complaint to the Office for consideration.
 Such a referral must be made under section 26 of the Public Interest Disclosures Act 1994.